khutes/packet-transmitter/README.md

 - [ ] Add testing, unittests
 - [ ] Allow user to specify specfile sections in any order.
 - [ ] Support IPv6
+- [ ] Descrease verbosity of non-critical errors.
+Allow for setting of verbosity
+- [ ] Add debug print function